joshuabl97/urlShort/README.md

 - **Endpoint:** `/{endpoint}`
 - **Method:** `GET`

+Example Usage:
+In the browser go to an endpoint listed in shortcuts and it will redirect you to the URL i.e localhost:8080/example1 would bring you to google.com

 ### GET /shortcuts

 Get all the shortcuts available to be used by GET /{endpoint}